ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

    **Note:** Do not add or remove ESXi servers from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.

 * A vCenter Server instance with NFS storage must have at least 2 ESXi servers.
+For instances that are deployed in V2.1 or later, you can expand the default cluster to have up to 51 ESXi servers.
+Each of the non-default clusters can be expanded to have up to 59 ESXi servers.

-You can expand the platform to a maximum of 32 ESXi servers.
-However, the number of the bare metal servers that you can add at a time is as follows:
+For vCenter Server instances that were deployed in V2.0 or earlier, you can expand each cluster to have up to 32 ESXi servers.
+The number of {{site.data.keyword.baremetal_short}} that you can add at a time is as follows:
    * For the **Small**, **Medium**, and **Large** configurations, you can add 1 - 10 ESXi servers at a time.
    * For the **User customized** configuration, you can add 1 - 20 ESXi servers at a time.
-For more information about minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](../vmonic/faq.html#is-a-two-node-vcenter-server-instance-highly-available-).
+For more information about minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](../vmonic/faq.html#is-a-two-node-vcenter-server-instance-highly-available-)

 *  A vCenter Server instance with vSAN storage must have at least 4 ESXi servers.
+* When there are more than 51 ESXi servers in the initial cluster of an instance, the HCX on {{site.data.keyword.cloud}} service cannot be installed into the instance.
+Because the HCX service requires 8 IPs in the vMotion subnet from the initial cluster, if the number of ESXi servers exceeds 51, no IPs in the vMotion subnet can be available for HCX service.

 ## Procedure